-Allowed traffic spike finding
+Allowed Traffic Spike finding

 Allowed traffic consists of well-formed HTTP(S) requests that are destined to reach your backend services after a Google Cloud Armor security policy is enforced.

-Use case: potential L7 attacks
+Use case: Potential L7 attacks

-An allowed traffic spike finding tells you the backend service to which the RPS spike is directed and the traffic characteristics that caused Google Cloud Armor to classify it as an RPS spike.
+An Allowed Traffic Spike finding identifies the backend service to which the RPS spike is directed and provides the traffic characteristics that caused Google Cloud Armor to classify it as an RPS spike.
 Use this information to determine the following:

-The following is a screen shot of a sample allowed traffic spike finding on the Security Command Center dashboard.
+The following is a screenshot of a sample Allowed Traffic Spike finding on the Security Command Center dashboard.

-Use case: mitigating L7 attacks
+Use case: Mitigating L7 attacks

-A deny traffic finding enables you to see both the impact of successful mitigations and significant changes in the behavior of malicious clients.
+An Increasing Deny Ratio finding enables you to see both the impact of successful mitigations and significant changes in the behavior of malicious clients.
 The finding identifies the backend to which the denied traffic was directed and provides the traffic characteristics that caused Google Cloud Armor to raise the finding.
 Use this information to evaluate whether the denied traffic must be studied in detail to further strengthen your mitigations.

-The following is a screen shot of a sample increasing deny ratio finding on the Security Command Center dashboard.
+The following is a screenshot of a sample Increasing Deny Ratio finding on the Security Command Center dashboard.

 After traffic returns to normal